Efforts to Address Climate Change

 Reducing CO2 emissions from employee travel

 Around 99.9% of company vehicles that we lease in Japan are defined by the Ministry of Land, Infrastructure and Transport as low-emission models.
-Our fleet also includes 287 hybrid vehicles, an increase from 256 in FY2014/15 All newly introduced vehicles in FY2015/16, were low-emission models.
+Our fleet also includes 301 hybrid vehicles, an increase from 296 in FY2016/17.
+All newly introduced vehicles in FY2017/18 were low-emission models.
 We will deploy more such vehicles as existing leases expire.
+Moreover, we have set targets to reduce the CO2 emissions per mileage driven of leased vehicles of Nomura Securities from the previous year.

-In order to promote eco-friendly driving habits, we provide information through our intranet and implemented a system to monitor the driving practices of drivers.
-We have also adopted a car sharing system as part of our commitment to effectively utilize company-owned vehicles.
+In order to promote eco-friendly driving habits, we provide information through our intranet, and implemented a system to monitor the driving practices of drivers.
+We have also adopted a car sharing system as part of our commitment to effectively utilizing company-owned vehicles.

-To further reduce our environmental impact, we use videoconferencing, effectively utilize IT equipment, and cut vehicle use and employee travel.
-All our offices in Japan had installed videoconferencing systems by March 2006.
+To further reduce our environmental impact, we use videoconferencing, effectively utilize IT equipment, and cut vehicle and train use, as well as employee travel.
+In 2017, we introduced a telecommuting system to encourage more flexible work styles.
+As of March 2006, all our offices in Japan are equipped with videoconferencing systems.

 Our German office has also been using a program by Deutsche Bahn, Germany's national railway operator, to run 100% of its trains on renewable energy.
-As a result, business travel using Deutsche Bahn has been CO2 free since 2011.
+As a result, business travel using Deutsche Bahn has been CO2 free since 2011, cutting carbon emissions by 13,474 kilograms in the last 12 months alone.

 Plan Bee -Rooftop Beehive project-

-We provide personnel the opportunity to learn about the planets eco system by producing honey and honey related products.
+We provide personnel the opportunity to learn about the planets eco system through the art of beekeeping with over 4kg of surplus crop harvested from the hives last year.